 (3) Subject to the retention of such sums as may be necessary for the costs of the winding-up or otherwise, the abovementioned debts shall be discharged forthwith, so far as the assets of the company are sufficient.

-(4) The expression “clerk or servant” as used in this section includes any commercial traveller or insurance or time payment canvasser or collector paid wholly or in part by commission.
+(4) The expression clerk or servant as used in this section includes any commercial traveller or insurance or time payment canvasser or collector paid wholly or in part by commission.

 [Section 271 amended by No. 113 of 1965 s.
 8(1).]